Frequently Asked Questions (FAQ)

 Where do I obtain a Building Permit?

 Building permits may be obtained from the Building Department and are required for various types of structures.
 Pittsford Town Hall, 11 South Main Street, Pittsford, NY 14534.
+You may download a building permit application HERE.

 What does it cover?